|Parks Development & Facilities

-The City of Huntington Beach operates 3.5 miles of beach and one of the longest municipal piers in the state.
-Completed beach projects include the Beach Public Services Center, Lifeguard Tower Zero, pier restrooms, Pier Plaza, and Lifeguard and Jr. Guard Headquarters buildings.
-Huntington Beach also has 75 parks and public facilities.
+The City of Huntington Beach operates 3.5 miles of beach (150 acres) and one of the longest municipal piers in the state.
+There are 75 parks and public facilites, totaling 753.89 acres, 190 playground apparatus, and irrigation systems.

 |PARK AND RECREATION MASTER PLAN|